The Grand Tour Files 2020: click here to buy in paperback or kindle e-book.

 On one hand we had a crisis.
 Nothing less than a public health emergency.
 On the other, several dozen skinny blokes racing bikes to win a colourful t-shirt.

 The Grand Tour Files 2020 tells the story of a lunatic year.
-Most of us stopped making predictions early on when weird, unprecedented stuff was happening both on and off the bike.
-The sensible course of action just to sit back and let it be.
+Weird and unprecedented stuff was happening left and right.
+The sensible course of action was to sit back and let it be.

-The Grand Tour wins of Tadej Pogacar and Tao Geoghegan-Hart raised some serious eyebrow.
+The Grand Tour wins of Tadej Pogacar (Tour de France) and Tao Geoghegan-Hart (Giro d’Italia) raised some serious eyebrow.
 Primoz Roglic, at the Vuelta, less so.
 But the season was chock full of other highlights:Embed from Getty Images

-Peter Sagan winning Stage 10 of the Giro, solo, for example, by simply pedalling faster and harder than several dozen of the world’s greatest bike riders.
-The appearance of a rainbow on the finishing straight, and Sagan’s wry, understated ‘remember me?’ celebration, reminding us that he’s one of the greatest of all the humans, and how could we ever have doubted him?Embed from Getty Images
+Peter Sagan winning Stage 10 of the Giro solo, for example, by simply pedalling faster and harder than everyone else.
+The appearance of a rainbow on the finishing straight to frame Sagan’s wry, understated ‘remember me?’ celebration.
+He reminded us that he’s one of the greatest of all the humans and how could we ever have doubted him?Embed from Getty Images

 The Grand Tour Files 2020 tells all these tales and more, of a season the like of which we (dear god…let’s hope) will never see again.
 From a suitable social distance, of course.